The 17 Best Things to do in Denali National Park

 This is me talking about the importance of mountain avens to the alpine tundra ecosystem, and the plant’s uses to us.

 At the time I’m writing this, these are the only tours of their kind in Alaska.
 There are a few other survival camps and workshops in the state, but those are all long, multi-day experiences, and many only happen a few times per year.
-Those camps are great in their own way, and are definitely the better option if you really want to get into the nitty-gritty of survival, but many Alaska travelers don’t have time to spend a week out in the woods playing with sticks and rocks (as fun as that is!)
+Those camps are great in their own way, and are definitely the better option if you really want to get into the nitty-gritty of survival, but most Alaska travelers don’t have time to spend a week out in the woods playing with sticks and rocks (as fun as that is!)

 6. Go Rafting!